Sea buckthorn: Description and biology

-Hippophae rhamnoides is a hardy, deciduous shrub that can grow between 2 and 4 m high (between 7 and 13 ft).
-It has a rough, brown or black bark and a thick, grayish-green crown.
-The leaves are alternate, narrow and lanceolate, with silvery-green upper faces.
-It is dioecious, meaning that the male and female flowers grow on different shrubs.
+Sea-buckthorn is a hardy, deciduous suckering shrub that can grow between 2–5 m high, rarely 15 m, forming extensive clonal colonies by root sprouts.
+It has rough, brown or black bark and a thick crown of greyish-green foliage.
+Like many species of the family Elaeagnaceae, the young shoots and leaves are covered in small silvery scales.
+The leaves are alternate, narrow and lanceolate, 1–8 cm long and up to 1 cm broad with silvery-green surfaces at first; the upper side darkens to mid to dark grey-green through the summer as the scales wear off, while the underside remains silvery.
+It is dioecious, with male and female flowers growing on different shrubs.
 The sex of seedlings can only be determined at the first flowering, which mostly occurs after three years.
 The male inflorescence is built up of four to six apetalous flowers, while the female inflorescence normally consists of only one apetalous flower and contains one ovary and one ovule.
-Fertilization occurs solely via wind pollination, so male plants need to be close to female plants to allow for fertilization and fruit production.
+Fertilisation occurs solely via wind pollination, so male plants need to be close to female plants to allow for fertilisation and fruit production.

-The oval or lightly roundish fruits grow in compact grapes varying from pale yellow to dark orange.
-Individual fruits weigh between 270 and 480 mg.
+The globose to oval fruit are 6–8 mm diameter, grow in compact dense clusters, and are typically bright orange, but vary from pale yellow to dark orange.
+The individual fruit weigh between 270 and 480 mg.

 The plants have a developed and extensive root system, and the roots live in symbiosis with nitrogen-fixing Frankia bacteria.
 The roots also transform insoluble organic and mineral matters from the soil into more soluble states.
 Vegetative reproduction of the plants occurs rapidly via root suckers.